Sonny Franzese

 John "Sonny" Franzese Sr. (/it/; February 6, 1917 – February 24, 2020) was an American mobster who was a longtime member and former underboss of the Colombo crime family.

 Franzese's career in organized crime began in the 1930s and spanned over eight decades.
 He served as underboss of the Colombo family from 1963 until 1967, when he was sentenced to 50 years in prison for orchestrating a number of bank robberies across the country.
 He was paroled in 1978.
 He was re-jailed at least six times on parole violations in the decades that followed.
-He became Colombo family underboss again in 2005.
+He became Colombo family underboss again in 2004.

 He was convicted of extortion in 2011, and sentenced to eight years in prison.
 His son John Franzese Jr. testified against him, becoming the first son of a New York mobster to turn state's evidence and testify against his father.
 At the time of his release on June 23, 2017, at the age of 100, he was the oldest federal inmate in the United States and the only centenarian in federal custody.
 He died in a New York City hospital on February 24, 2020, at the age of 103.

 Early life

-Franzese was born in Naples, Italy, to Carmine Franzese and Maria Corvola on February 6, 1917, according to the Federal Bureau of Prisons.
-His parents had already immigrated to the United States at the time of his birth, and were back in Italy for a visit.
-After six months, his family returned with Franzese to their home in Greenpoint, Brooklyn, where his father ran a bakery.
-His mother gave him the nickname "Sonny" at a young age.
+John “Sonny” Franzese Sr. was born on February 6, 1917, in Naples, Italy, to Carmine “Tutti the Lion” Franzese and Maria Franzese (née Corvola).
+His parents had already immigrated to the United States at the time of his birth, but were back in Italy on a boat trip.
+Shortly afterwards, Franzese’s parents returned with him to their home in Greenpoint, Brooklyn, where his father ran a bakery.
+His mother gave him the nickname "Sonny" at a young age, and it was used for his entire life.
+Franzese was the youngest son in a family of nineteen children—four sons and fifteen daughters.

+Franzese attended Eastern District High School in Brooklyn but was expelled at the age of 15 after he knocked out another boy in a brawl over a stolen cigarette lighter.
+After that, Franzese worked at his father’s bakery for a short period of time, before getting involved in criminal activity such as street fighting, theft, and illegal gambling.

 Rise in the Colombo crime family

-In the late 1930s, Franzese worked under Joseph Profaci, boss of the Profaci crime family (later named the Colombo crime family).
+In the late 1930s, Franzese became an associate of the Profaci crime family, headed by Joseph Profaci.
+He served in the crew of Sebastian “Buster” Aloi.
 His first arrest came in 1938, for assault.
-In 1942, in the midst of World War II, he was drafted to the U.S. Army, but was discharged later that year classified as "psychoneurotic with pronounced homicidal tendencies".
+In 1942, during the midst of World War II, Franzese was drafted into the U.S. Army, but was discharged later that year classified as "psychoneurotic with pronounced homicidal tendencies".
+He later claimed this was a misunderstanding, stating he simply wanted to “kill the enemy” rather than handle kitchen duties.
 Court papers accused him of committing rape against a waitress in 1947, but he was never arrested in relation to the crime.